LurkingFrog/Enform/GettingStarted.md

 This is being written based on my [current environment](https://github.com/LurkingFrog/dots) built in an Ubuntu 20.04.1 LTS (Focal Fossa) virtual machine.
 This is a subset of tools that I use.

-I'm writing this because I always get killed when I find a "project template" which doesn't quite work and I have to figure out everything just to make the one change I need.
+I'm writing this because I always get iklled when I find a "project template" which doesn't quite work and I have to figure out everything just to make the one change I need.

 1. Install m4 (required by esy for building a OCaml compiler) ```sudo apt install -y m4```